 One thing I regret about using Reddit is that I used it too early.
-I posted my Top 7 Cheapest Destinations post to /r/travel on my blog’s launch day and it went stupendously viral to the point where it reached Reddit’s front page – and major sites like Hostelworld even linked to it from their blogs or social media accounts.
+I posted my Top Cheapest Destinations post to /r/travel on my blog’s launch day and it went stupendously viral to the point where it reached Reddit’s front page – and major sites like Hostelworld even linked to it from their blogs or social media accounts.
 It was nuts.
 Sadly my site was not at all set up to capitalize on this massive influx of visitors: I didn’t have a proper mailinglist signup, no other content of interest, etc. So my site was just a huge siff, and I gained very little from that early boost.
 The bounce rate was 95%, whereas later promotion of other posts had a bounce rate of around 75% (i.e. people actually checked out other pages on the site and not just the one that was linked).

-7. Real-world marketing
+6. Real-world marketing

 I do recommend typing in your blog URL on people’s phones however, or sending them the URL if you’ve added them to Facebook.
 A great way to get people you’ve met to share one of your posts is if it’s a story that involves them (e.g. maybe a tour you went on together).

 Try to have something to offer to new subscribers.
 I had a generic sign-up box at first which did OK, but when I added an offer of a free chapter for my book and a list of ‘7 backpacking mistakes’ sign-ups went up by 400%.
 I typically send out an update to subscribers once a month.

-9. Social sharing
+8. Social sharing

-10. Guest posting
+9. Guest posting

 A guest post is something you’ll write for another blog for free, in exchange for getting a link back to your site within the article.
 You will usually get a trickle of traffic through this link, but this is not primarily why you should be guest posting!
 The main point is to get more inbound links to your site (especially from sites that are themselves well-established) as this will result in Google ranking you higher in its results.

-At first I searched for travel sites that openly invite guest posts, but this was not a very productive strategy.
+At first, I searched for travel sites that openly invite guest posts, but this was not a very productive strategy.
 A lot of these sites soliciting guest posts are dormant or no longer actually accept them.
 Many travel blogs that do actively take guest posts don’t openly advertise this, as a lot of guest post requests come from SEO marketers (rather than legitimate bloggers) and are very low-quality and spammy.

 A better method is to read and follow some travel blogs that you like.
 You might notice some of them have posts that are not by the main author; contact them and see if you can guest write for them.
 Convince them your guest post will be of high quality.
 Most bloggers are frustrated with all the garbage that spam marketers are trying to get them to post and would love to post something that is at least as good as what you’d post on your own blog.